Open hardware · in active development prototype v0.8.0

 Pairs natively with the Pilot Kit App

 Connect the Box to your phone over BLE in seconds.
-The Box exposes four GATT characteristics — Traffic, Heartbeat, Raw, and Time Sync — that the Pilot Kit App subscribes to automatically.
-Flight state, nearby traffic, and precise timestamps flow continuously back to the App, enabling richer flight logs, full replay, deeper analysis, and easy sharing.
+The Box streams GDL90 Ownship, Traffic, Heartbeat, and Time Sync over BLE GATT, and the Pilot Kit App subscribes automatically.
+Own-ship position, nearby traffic, barometric altitude, and precise timestamps flow continuously back to the App, enabling richer flight logs, full replay, deeper analysis, and easy sharing.

 Pairs natively with the Pilot Kit App Pilot Kit Box BLE GATT Pilot Kit App